syzodidntmakeit/kawaiiserver/README.md

 ---

 > P.S.
 Yes, this setup runs my Rei Ayanami fanfiction archive.
-No, you can’t have access.
+No, you can't have access.
 Some things are sacred. 🫡